Missing features

 4. Months later, your product team finishes building Salesforce integration

-5. Someone marks the feature as Completed in Rizer
+5. Someone marks the feature as Implemented in Rizer

 6. All deals linked to that feature automatically move to Ready for callback

-7. Your team sees these deals in their ready queue with “Feature completed” as the trigger
+7. Your team sees these deals in their ready queue with “Feature implemented” as the trigger

 No manual tracking required.
 No remembering which deals wanted which features.
-Ship the feature, get the prospects.
+Implement the feature, get the prospects.

-To make sure deals auto-trigger when features ship:
+To make sure deals auto-trigger when features are implemented:

 When recycling: